dtablac/CS121-Assignment3/README.md

 # CS121-Assignment3-M1
 Inverted index for assignment 3.

-# ** developer.zip is too big to add here, but is on the assignment page in canvas
+# ** developer.zip is too big to add here, but is on the assignment page in canvas.
+Just add to main directory.

 # Deliverables:
 Submit a report (pdf) with a table with the following numbers pertaining to your index.